 If time is not an issue and you’ve got grand polar ambitions of going to both ends of the Earth, there are companies out there that do treks to the South Pole.

-If you’re a marathon runner or ultra athlete who’s looking for the next big challenge or activity to tick off on their list, then the famous Antarctic Ice Marathon should be put under your radar!
+If you’re a marathon runner or ultra-athlete who’s looking for the next big challenge or activity to tick off on your list, then the famous Antarctic Ice Marathon should be put under your radar!

 It will be a formidable race on the continent with an average windchill temperature of -20C and an altitude of 700 meters but you bet that it will be a unique and fulfilling feat.

 NOTE: Registration fee is about $18,000+ inclusive of roundtrip flights to the Antarctic interior, accommodation, food, running paraphernalia and photos.
 It’s also possible to do a half marathon during this event.

 – – –